What Are The 3 Working Capital Financing Policies?

 Working capital is a significant factor in a company’s operational competency.
-Proper management of working capital ensures sufficient availability of funds to finance the day-to-day operations of an organisation, as well as, to fulfill growth and expansion targets.
+Proper management of working capital ensures sufficient availability of funds to finance the day-to-day operations of an organization, as well as, to fulfill growth and expansion targets.
 Thus, experts often consider it to be a precursor to a business’s success or failure.

 Thus, it requires a clear understanding of different working capital financing strategies to produce the most optimal results.

 In general, working capital policies involve determining the sources of finance.
 It also determines the allocation of these finances towards current assets and liabilities.
-Broadly, three strategies can help optimise working capital financing for a business, namely, hedging, aggressive, and conservative, as per the risk levels involved.
+Broadly, three strategies can help optimize working capital financing for a business, namely, hedging, aggressive, and conservative, as per the risk levels involved.